 We therefore practice RSC not only to save ourselves but to save our planet.
 We understand the interconnectedness of all things and that by healing what ails us we bring healing to the whole world.

-As part of my own RSC I am currently on an extended break from most social media, in particular Facebook, so you will find my Change Is Always Possible profile on Linkedin and a not very active Pinterest page but that’s it.
-I am therefore grateful for any help you can offer to spread the word Radical Self Care.
+As part of my own RSC I am currently on an extended break from social media, in particular Facebook, so I am therefore grateful for any help you can offer to spread the word about Radical Self Care.